 Lucas M. Jeno

-I am a researcher responsible of investigating teaching and learning related issues at bioCEED.
+I am investigating teaching and learning related issues at bioCEED.
 My main interest is on student learning and motivation, and how teachers motivate their students.